zalando/logbook/README.md

 ```

 ##### Splunk
-*Splunk* is an alternative formatting style, provided byt the `SplunkHttpLogFormatter` which will render
+*Splunk* is an alternative formatting style, provided by the `SplunkHttpLogFormatter` which will render
 requests and response as key-value pairs.

 ###### Request